beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 ---
+title: "The Sparsely Sampled Ubiquity of Global Fungal Endophytes"
 output:
-  word_document: default
+  word_document:
-  html_document: default
+    fig_caption: true
+    df_print: kable
+bibliography: Endo_Review_Refs.bib
+csl: nature.csl
 ---

-# Manuscript Preparation
+Title: The Sparsely Sampled Ubiquity of Global Fungal Endophytes

 Authors: B. M. Bock^1,2^, N. McKay^3^, N.C.
 Johnson^1, 3^, C.A.
 Gehring^1,2^

 1. Department of Biological Sciences, Northern Arizona University

 2. Center for Adaptable Western Landscapes, Northern Arizona University

 3. School of Earth and Sustainability, Northern Arizona University

-Goal journal: Nature

-Title: The Sparsely Sampled Ubiquity of Global Fungal Endophytes

 ## Abstract
 The paradigm that 'all plants harbor fungal endophytes' is a widely accepted axiom in plant ecology, yet this claim has never been systematically tested at a global scale.
 Here, we use a machine learning pipeline to analyze 21,891 research abstracts spanning nearly a century.
 We developed a high-sensitivity screening tool to find and manually validate all potential claims of endophyte absence.
 This comprehensive validation revealed no evidence of a verifiable endophyte-free plant taxon within the entire scientific literature surveyed.
 This finding confirms that endophyte ubiquity is a robust pattern wherever plants have been studied.
 However, we show that this "ubiquitous" paradigm is a generalization from an extraordinarily biased sample: only 0.8% of described plant species have been examined for fungal endophytes, with 77% of all research concentrated in the Global North.
 Our analysis reframes a foundational paradigm, revealing that our understanding of a "global" symbiosis is based on a tiny fraction of biodiversity.
 This sampling bias represents a critical bottleneck in biodiversity research, limiting our discovery of novel biotechnologies and climate-resilient symbioses in the world's most threatened ecosystems.

 ## Introduction
-Fungal endophytes represent one of the largest and most chemically diverse microbial reservoirs on Earth (Kusari et al., 2012).
-These symbionts, distinguished from mycorrhizal fungi by their ability to inhabit broad plant tissues without forming specific root interfaces (Cosner et al., 2025) and without causing disease (Petrini, 1991), are not merely passive passengers; they actively modulate plant stress tolerance, drive ecosystem productivity, and produce a vast array of bioactive compounds with pharmaceutical and agricultural applications (Rodriguez et al., 2009; Strobel, 2003).
+Fungal endophytes represent one of the largest and most chemically diverse microbial reservoirs on Earth [@kusari_chemical_2012].
+These symbionts, distinguished from mycorrhizal fungi by their ability to inhabit broad plant tissues without forming specific root interfaces [@cosner_fungal_2025] and without causing disease [@brock_fungal_1991], are not merely passive passengers; they actively modulate plant stress tolerance, drive ecosystem productivity, and produce a vast array of bioactive compounds with pharmaceutical and agricultural applications [@rodriguez_fungal_2009; @strobel_endophytes_2003].
 Underpinning this functional potential is the foundational paradigm that this symbiosis is ubiquitous.
-Influential book chapters (e.g., Stone et al., 2000) and the introductions of highly cited research articles (e.g., Arnold et al., 2000) state this claim explicitly.
-This idea has become a central, defining assumption in ecology, which is restated in contemporary reviews (e.g., Cosner et al., 2025) noting they are "found in nearly all plants," and underpins research on endophyte function, diversity, and transmission.
+Influential book chapters (e.g., [@stone_overview_2000]) and the introductions of highly cited research articles (e.g., [@arnold_are_2000]) state this claim explicitly.
+This idea has become a central, defining assumption in ecology, which is restated in contemporary reviews (e.g., [@cosner_fungal_2025]) noting they are "found in nearly all plants," and underpins research on endophyte function, diversity, and transmission.

 However, this assumption of ubiquity remains unvalidated, as a comprehensive, systematic evaluation of fungal endophyte distribution across plant taxa and regions is lacking.
-Previous reviews have been qualitative or focused on specific lineages (e.g., Schulz & Boyle, 2005; U’Ren et al., 2012), leaving the global pattern untested.
+Previous reviews have been qualitative or focused on specific lineages (e.g., [@schulz_endophytic_2005; @uren_host_2012]), leaving the global pattern untested.
 Crucially, testing this paradigm requires distinguishing between a "study-level absence" (a failure to detect endophytes in a specific sample or experiment) and a "taxon-level absence" (a plant taxon that always lacks endophytes).
 While study-level absences are expected due to detection limits and differing methodological approaches, a confirmed taxon-level absence would fundamentally challenge the ubiquity paradigm.
 Conversely, confirming ubiquity while revealing major sampling gaps would expose a critical bottleneck in our ability to bioprospect this global reservoir for novel functions.

 Here, we leverage a novel machine learning pipeline to conduct the first large-scale, quantitative meta-ecology test of endophyte ubiquity.
 We classify 21,891 abstracts to map the taxonomic and geographic patterns of research and systematically test the claim of ubiquity.
-Our analysis confirms that endophyte ubiquity is a robust global pattern, yet reveals it is founded on a dataset that ignores the vast majority of plant biodiversity.
+Our analysis confirms that endophyte ubiquity is a robust global pattern yet reveals it is founded on a dataset that ignores the vast majority of plant biodiversity.

 ## Results
 Our analysis of 21,891 abstracts confirms that the literature is overwhelmingly a record of presence.
 Given that 'true absence' is an exceptionally rare event, we designed a high-sensitivity screening pipeline to find and manually validate all potential absence candidates.